-12.6 Absent without leave
+12.6 Absence without leave

-Where a member is absent from the council, local board or community board for four consecutive meetings without leave of absence (not including extraordinary meetings) then the office held by the member will become vacant.
+Where a member is absent, without leave of absence from the community board, from four consecutive meetings (other than extraordinary meetings) then the office held by the member will become vacant.
 A vacancy created in this way is treated as an extraordinary vacancy.